CheshireCaat/browser-with-fingerprints/README.md

 You can find information about known issues related to updates, as well as ways to solve them in [this](./MIGRATION.md) guide.

+### Engine errors

+If you encounter errors while installing or downloading the engine, use the following recommendations:

+1. Do not install the engine folder into the profile folder, otherwise the entire procedure will be performed every time you launch.
+2. Increase the timeout using the **setEngineTimeout** method, or at least disable it by passing `0` as a parameter.
+3. Some ISPs may block domains for engine downloading, check this option as well.
+4. You can try to download and move the engine to the desired folder manually.

+### Request errors

+If you encounter errors while executing plugin methods, use the following recommendations:

+1. Check that your antivirus or built-in defender does not block or delete engine files.
+2. Some ISPs may block domains for fingerprinting and IP address detection, check this option as well.
+3. Increase the timeout using the **setRequestTimeout** method, or at least disable it by passing `0` as a parameter.

+If the recommendations do not help or the problem is not described in this section, open a new issue, having first checked (including in other repositories) for the presence of similar tickets.

 ## Launching the browser

 You can launch the browser in two different ways.
 There are two methods for this - **launch** and **spawn**.